Model could recreate video from motion-blurred images and “corner cameras,” may someday retrieve 3D data from 2D medical images.

 The work started as a “cool inversion problem” to recreate movement that causes motion blur in long-exposure photography, Balakrishnan says.
 In a projection’s pixels there exist some clues about the high-dimensional source.

 Digital cameras capturing long-exposure shots, for instance, will basically aggregate photons over a period of time on each pixel.
 In capturing an object’s movement over time, the camera will take the average value of the movement-capturing pixels.
-Then, it applies those average values to corresponding heights and widths of a still image, which creates the signature blurry streaks of the object’s trajectory.
+Then, it applies those average values to the corresponding heights and widths of a still image, which creates the signature blurry streaks of the object’s trajectory.
 By calculating some variations in pixel intensity, the movement can theoretically be recreated.

 As the researchers realized, that problem is relevant in many areas: X-rays, for instance, capture height, width, and depth information of anatomical structures, but they use a similar pixel-averaging technique to collapse depth into a 2D image.
 Corner cameras — invented in 2017 by Freeman, Durand, and other researchers — capture reflected light signals around a hidden scene that carry two-dimensional information about a person’s distance from walls and objects.
 The pixel-averaging technique then collapses that data into a one-dimensional video — basically, measurements of different lengths over time in a single line.